rapid7/r7insight_ruby/README.md

 This will install the gem on your local environment.

 The next step is to configure the default rails logger to use the insightops logger.
+Ensure you add a `require` to load in the package:

+    require 'le.rb'

 In your environment configuration file ( for production : `config/environments/production.rb`), add the following: